Flood room status

 What the status levels mean

-Flood Room Deactivated
+Flood Room is monitoring

 Situation

-Please keep up-to-date with the current MetService weather forecasts and messages from local civil defence.
+Please keep up to date with the current MetService weather forecasts and messages from local civil defence.

 Visit our Environmental Data Hub for the latest river level and rainfall accumulations.